mattszymanko/youtube-downloader/README.md

 ## Disclaimer

-This is a small, light project.
+This is a small project, not very important project.
 I don't plan on developing it further, I just uploaded it here.
 If you have any issues - Sorry, I won't fix them. :)

 ## Features